Oneflow-Inc/oneflow/README.md

       - For more useful flags, plese run the script with flag `--help` or refer to the source code of the script.

     - #### Option 2: Build on bare metal
       - Install dependencies.
-For instance, on Ubuntu 20.04:
+For instance, on Ubuntu 20.04, run:
         ```
         sudo apt install -y libmkl-full-dev nasm libc++-11-dev libncurses5 g++ gcc cmake gdb python3-pip
         ```
+        If there is a prompt, it is recommended to select the option to make mkl the default BLAS library.
       - In the root directory of OneFlow source code, run:

         ```